-Term for a chemical reaction in which one atom or molecule emits electrons (oxidized) and another substance absorbs (reduces) these electrons.
-With the oxidation is always always a reduction connected.
-Both processes together are partial reactions of a so-called redox reaction, Originally, the oxidation was only the chemical reaction of a substance with oxygen Roger that.
+Term for a chemical reaction in which one atom or molecule emits electrons (oxidized) and another substance absorbs these electrons (reduced).
+So with the oxidation is always always one reduction connected.
+Both processes together are partial reactions of a so-called redox reaction, Originally, the oxidation was solely the chemical reaction of a substance with oxygen Understood.
 Later, the term was extended to include reactions in which hydrogen atoms are removed from a compound (dehydrogenation).

 It is, so to speak, Emperor Napoleon III.
 (1808-1873) that the mostly harmful influence of too much oxygen was clarified.
 He commissioned the chemist Louis in 1863 Pasteur (1822-1895) to investigate why so much wine spoils.
-The influence of microorganisms was then completely unknown.
-Pasteur noted that too much air intake prevented the spread of Acetobacter (Acetic acid bacteria) favors and thus wine too vinegar becomes.
+The influence of microorganisms was still completely unknown at the time.
+Pasteur noted that too much air supply prevented the spread of Acetobacter (Acetic acid bacteria) favors and thus wine too vinegar becomes.
 But he also discovered that low oxygen influx can positively influence development.

 The oxidation of wine takes place in three phases.
 In Phase 1, oxygen from the atmosphere is taken up to a maximum possible concentration of 9 mg / l at a temperature of 20 ° C and can be measured as dissolved gas in the wine.
 In Phase 2, the dissolved oxygen combines with easily oxidizable wine components.
 This bound oxygen can no longer be measured.
 In the same amount of bound oxygen can be taken up again oxygen.
 In phase 3, the bound oxygen is transferred to substances that are not directly oxidizable.
 There he leads to sensory and analytically perceptible consequences.